alaqsaka/PokeVerse/README.md

 Introducing PokeVerse: Your go-to source for essential Pokémon information.
 Discover details on Pokémon species and types.
 Get insights into their abilities and moves.Happy exploring!

+Home Assignment for Frontend Engineer Internship

+## Demo

+Insert gif or link to demo

 ## Tech Stack